7 Trends in Learning Technologies From #FocusOnLearn

 MARCH 26, 2013

-By using a mobile device as a learning platform, one can leverage its unique features such as camera, audio/ video player & recorder, computing device, eBook reader, GPS, gaming compatibility etc. Q 2.
-Does Upside2Go support augmented reality technology?
-A: Yes, Upside2Go can be customized to support augmented reality technology.
-We hope you enjoyed it and found it useful.
+By using a mobile device as a learning platform, one can leverage its unique features such as camera, audio/ video player & recorder, computing device, eBook reader, GPS, gaming compatibility etc. A: There are a couple of ways to make animations works on iPad/tablets: Convert animations into videos if the animations are very complex and no interactions are required from the user.

 My 2012 Enterprise mLearning Predictions Recap